Clarke C. Fitts

-Clarke Cushing Fitts (October 17, 1870 – December 20, 1916) was a Vermont attorney and businessman who served as the state’s first Attorney General following the reestablishment of the office in 1904.
+Clarke Cushing Fitts (October 17, 1870 – December 20, 1916) was an American attorney and businessman.
+He served as the first Vermont Attorney General following the reestablishment of the office in 1904.

 Early life

 Clarke Cushing Fitts was born in Wardsboro, Vermont on October 17, 1870.
 He attended Leland and Gray Seminary and graduated from Brattleboro High School in 1886.
 He studied law at the Brattleboro firm of Waterman, Martin and Hitt, and was admitted to the bar in 1891, a few days after his twenty-first birthday.

 Career

 A Republican, Fitts served as State's Attorney of Windham County from 1894 to 1896.
 In 1901 he was offered appointment to a federal judgeship in Nome, Alaska, but he declined.

-In the early 1900s Fitts served on the Vermont Library Commission, including service as the commission’s Chairman.
+In the early 1900s Fitts served on the Vermont Library Commission, including service as the commission's Chairman.

 In 1904 the Vermont General Assembly passed a bill to reestablish the office of Attorney General, which had been abolished in 1797.
 Fitts, then a member of the Vermont House of Representatives and chairman of its Judiciary Committee, won the legislative election to the office.
 He was reelected by popular vote in 1906, and served From October, 1904 to October, 1908.

 Fitts was President of the Vermont Bar Association in 1912 and 1913, and also served as a Vice President of the American Bar Association.

-In addition to his legal practice, Fitts was involved in several businesses, and was a director of the National Life Insurance Company, Connecticut River Power Company, People’s National Bank, Brattleboro Savings Bank, New England Power Company, and Hooker, Corser and Mitchell, a manufacturer of heavy duty work clothing and children’s play clothes.
+In addition to his legal practice, Fitts was involved in several businesses, and was a director of the National Life Insurance Company, Connecticut River Power Company, People's National Bank, Brattleboro Savings Bank, New England Power Company, and Hooker, Corser and Mitchell, a manufacturer of heavy duty work clothing and children's play clothes.